zer0cache/matic-docs/docs/contribute/orientation.md

 - The easiest is just to email one of the [Community Maintainers](/docs/contribute/community-maintainers) saying “I want to help!”.
 They’ll work with you to find an area for you to contribute
 - If you have a specific contribution in mind, confirm whether the contribution is appropriate first by reaching out in Polygon Telegram group or contacting one of the [Community Maintainers](/docs/contribute/community-maintainers) directly
-- If you do not have a specific contribution in mind, you can also browse the issues labelled as `help wanted` on the [Matic GitHub repos](https://github.com/maticnetwork)
+- If you do not have a specific contribution in mind, you can also browse the issues labelled as `help wanted` on the [Polygon GitHub repos](https://github.com/maticnetwork)
 - Issues that additionally have the `good first issue` label are considered ideal for first-timers
 ## **Add to Polygon Documentation:**
   - If you need to add or change anything in Polygon Documentation, please raise a PR to the `develop` branch.
 (Kindly check the sample PR)